 The Basel Museum of Fine Arts displays the finest and oldest art collection in Basel.
-The modern art centre Schaulager opened in 2003.
-The Fondation Beyeler is internationally recognised for its special exhibitions and the impressive building designed by architect Renzo Piano.
+The modern art center Schaulager opened in 2003.
+The Fondation Beyeler is also internationally recognized for its special exhibitions and the impressive building designed by architect Renzo Piano.

 Another point of interest is the University of Basel, Switzerland’s oldest centre of higher education.
 The 12,000 students in full-time courses enliven the city with a youthful energy.

 Facts and Figures: